GallagherSecurity/cc-rest-docs/training/README.md

 ## List all alarms

-The alarms interface only returns alarms that have not been processed, i.e., those that are ‘current’.
+The alarms interface only returns alarms that have not been processed, i.e., those that are 'current'.
 After an operator processes an alarm, it is merely an event with extra fields.

     GET /api/alarms